tokamak-network/papers/cryptoeconomics/tokamak-cryptoeconomics-en.md

 The Tokamak Network, based on Optimism, aims to foster a stable environment for the creation of on-demand L2 blockchains.
 We have been focusing on maximizing the utilities of TON to be competitive compared to other protocols using Optimistic rollup.
 For example, in a previous study, we explored how newly issued TON can help with L2 growth and establish native tokens as an L2 fee token.

 In this paper, we will discuss further expanding the use of TON in the L2 environment by upgrading the existing staking service.
 As previously mentioned, TON seigniorage can facilitate L2 growth by rewarding sequencers' performances.
 It can alleviate the L2 fee token dilemma and thus lay the foundation for native tokens to be used as an L2 fee token.
-Consequently, L2 blockchains within the Tokamak Network can build independent economies and be on the path of sustainable growth. \hfill\break
+Consequently, L2 blockchains within the Tokamak Network can build independent economies and be on the path of sustainable growth. </br>
 Additionally, TON, as a medium of rewards and punishment in challenges and fast withdrawals, can encourage TON stakers to take responsibility for L2 security.
 With appropriate rewards and penalties in a challenge, a more balanced staking incentive structure will motivate stakers to actively engage in verification tasks.
 Moreover, if we add the fast withdrawal service offered by stakers, a more robust L2 environment can be formed by mitigating the verifiers' dilemma.